 Food at Sweet T’s is ordered in dollar increments.
-For example: a meal for one could be “$2 chicken, $2 fries, and soda” for a total of $5.
-Included in the price is the option of having hot sauce or ketchup drizzled on top the food.
+For example, a meal for one could be “$2 chicken, $2 fries, and soda” for a total of $5.
+Included in the price is the option of having hot sauce or ketchup drizzled on top of the food.

-Leeward Highway in central Providenciales is another low cost dining option.
+Pizza Pizza on Leeward Highway in central Providenciales is another low-cost dining option.
 The restaurant mainly serves pizzas to order, yet does offer pizza by the slice, fried chicken, fries, and biscuits.

 Top of the Cove Deli

-Top O’ the Cove Deli is one of the oldest restaurants still operating on Providenciales and is a favourite brunch and lunch spot with locals.
-The deli offers a wide range of sandwiches, salads, and off menu dishes.
+Top O’ the Cove Deli is one of the oldest restaurants still operating on Providenciales and is a favorite brunch and lunch spot with locals.
+The deli offers a wide range of sandwiches, salads, and off-menu dishes.

-Top O’ the Cove has both air conditioned indoor and outdoor seating onsite.
-Sandwich, chips, and a drink are typically under $15 per person.
+Top O’ the Cove has both air-conditioned indoor and outdoor seating onsite.
+Sandwich, chips, and a drink are typically around $15 per person.

-A great meal with a drink can be had for under $20 per person.
+A great meal with a drink can be had for about $20 per person.

-One of the best hidden lunch options in the Grace Bay area is Tiny’s Restaurant, a takeout restaurant located at Miss Moonies convenience store near Leeward Highway.
-This establishment offers a wide selection of local and regional Caribbean favourites that are ready to eat, including jerk, BBQ, fried, and baked chicken, ribs, stews and soups, fish, peas n’ rice, salad, and many side options.
+One of the best-hidden lunch options in the Grace Bay area is Tiny’s Restaurant, a takeout restaurant located at Miss Moonies convenience store near Leeward Highway.
+This establishment offers a wide selection of local and regional Caribbean favorites that are ready to eat, including jerk, BBQ, fried, and baked chicken, ribs, stews and soups, fish, peas n’ rice, salad, and many side options.